Talents Assistant Blog

 As they advance through middle and late childhood, kids also learn emotional show rules.
 For instance, even if she feels disappointed when a friend or relative gives her an unwanted gift, kids learn to appear happy.
-When kids begin to understand what affects their behavior can have for others, the use of show rules continues to increase.
+When kids begin to understand what effects their behavior can have on others, the use of show rules continues to increase.
 The show rules are used carefully, and the probability of suppressing negative emotions depends on a variety of variables, including the gender of the infant.

-An extra fight for control and increased time spent with family and friends and less hours invested with the family comes with adolescence.
+An extra fight for control and increased time spent with family and friends and fewer hours invested with the family comes with adolescence.
 Adolescents are less emotionally dependent on parents, however, after a time of confrontation and increased knowledge of negative emotions, this emotional autonomy also emerges.
 Young teenagers also experience more negative impacts than smaller kids, but during high school years, the negative influence also decreases.

 Girls often undergo a longer time of enhanced negative impact than boys, however.
 Even in reaction to the same occurrence, teenagers appear to experience more intense feelings, both pleasant and unpleasant, than their parents.
-The increase in negative emotions during early teenage years occurs in combination with the ability to think abstractly.
+The increase in negative emotions during the early teenage years occurs in combination with the ability to think abstractly.
 In response to vague and perceived romantic exchanges, teenagers frequently experience distress and their capacity to experience full romance.

 They also pursue a supportive peer group as the framework for emotional control as adolescents struggle with highly abstract and complicated social issues.
 The appreciation of equality and the propensity to give emotional support build supportive friendships.
 Adolescents that are not approved by their peers face different dangers, including dropping out of school and violence.
 Overall, during puberty, optimistic and supportive peer relationships foster balanced emotional growth and mental wellbeing as the adolescent reaches adulthood.